Time Warp... and Weft (Part 2)

 In a previous post I considered how costumers play fast and loose with history, imbuing designs with modern touches to appeal to their current audience.
 Whether striving for a twist on historicity or just doing as they please, in these cases the results are intentional.

-Do you agree that sometimes, however, the anachronisms we see in costuming -- whether by a wardrobe-department pro, a museum docent, or an amateur reenactor -- may not be quite so... calculated?
+Do you agree that sometimes, though, the anachronisms we see in costuming -- whether by a wardrobe-department pro, a museum docent, or an amateur reenactor -- may not be quite so... calculated?

 There is something about our own time that mires us in it, making it impossible to fully embody or recreate times past -- even relatively recent times.
 And even when we give it our best effort.